oddjobz/make_me_static/readme.txt

 * Orbit is a 'real time' framework, so the admin panel is 100% reactive.
   * Progress bar updates are typically "per percent" granularity
   * All statuses, totals, etc, are updated as they happen
-  * Unless you've hit a but, there is no mileage in reloading the MMS plugin page
+  * Unless you've hit a bug, there is no mileage in reloading the MMS plugin page
   * If you change your license information, it will change in real-time
-  * If the crawler allocated to your site changes (perhaps due to a license upgrade) then the appriate version of the crawler UI will be uploaded "into" the page from the new crawler.
+  * If the crawler allocated to your site changes (perhaps due to a license upgrade) then the appropriate version of the crawler UI will be uploaded "into" the page from the new crawler.

 == Frequently Asked Questions ==